Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Experimental results

 \subsection{Additional notes on implementation of the frontier detection algorithm}

-An optimization that has been included in our implementation is performing additional stabbing query tests against a fixed number of \emph{temporally close} i.e. sequential submaps using \emph{unoptimized} submap poses into the local frontier edge detection condition in \autoref{alg:handle_submap_update}, \autoref{algline:edge_detection} (for example, against 4 previous submaps).
-This would have the result of permanently "baking in" a negative test result against these submaps, since these points would permanently be erased from the local frontiers.
-A benefit of discarding points early from local frontiers is speeding up recomputation of the global frontier in \autoref{alg:handle_optimization_update}, since there will now be fewer candidates in the local frontier which have to be re-projected and re-tested.
+An optimization that we have implemented is performing additional stabbing query tests against a small number of \emph{temporally close} submaps in the local frontier edge detection condition in \autoref{alg:handle_submap_update}, \autoref{algline:edge_detection} (for example, against 4 previous submaps).
+This has the result of permanently ``baking in'' a negative test result against these submaps, since these points are permanently erased from the local frontiers.

+A benefit of discarding points early from local frontiers is speeding up recomputation of the global frontier in \autoref{alg:handle_optimization_update}, because there will be fewer candidates in the local frontier which have to be re-transformed and re-tested.
 Also, it is expected that the localization drift between sequential submaps is small, and that pose graph optimization will not produce a significant relative displacement between sequential submaps.
 Using the unoptimized poses may actually be preferential for processing sequential submaps, because it could prevent detecting a false frontier resulting from slight misalignment of sequential submaps introduced by pose graph optimization when closing loops.

 We have employed a few cosmetic improvements which result in (subjectively) aesthetically better frontiers.
-The first improvement is treating cells with a very uncertain "free" probability (i.e. $\mat{S}^{si}_{k, l} \in [0.5 - \varepsilon, 0.5]$, where $\varepsilon \colonequals 0.04$ is an arbitrarily chosen small value) as "unobserved" cells.
-This prevents detecting a false frontier around single false long-distance laser readings, which cause insertion of a false ray of "free" cells into the submap.
-This also has the beneficial effect of driving the robot exploration system to get a "better look" at areas with uncertain free cells, since they are considered unexplored.
-The second change we have made is simple smoothing of local frontiers by adjusting the definition of a local frontier to be \emph{the center of an unobserved cell with $\geq$ 2 free adjacent cells and $\geq$ 2 unobserved adjacent cells}, where \emph{adjacent} cells are cells in the Moore 8-neighbourhood.
+The first is a change to \eqref{eq:thresholding} where cells with a very uncertain ``unoccupied'' probability (i.e. $\mat{S}^{si}_{k, l} \in [0.5 - \varepsilon, 0.5]$, where $\varepsilon \colonequals 0.04$ is an arbitrarily chosen small value) are treated as ``unobserved'' cells.
+This prevents detecting a false frontier around single false long-distance laser readings, which cause insertion of a false ray of ``unoccupied'' cells into the submap.
+This will also have the beneficial effect of driving the robot exploration system to get a ``better look'' at areas with uncertain unoccupied cells, since they are considered unexplored.